werfish/Unofficial-ByBit-Exchange-Client-for-.Net/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-See deployment for notes on how to deploy the project on a live system.
+If you want to start using the library check out the Documentation (To Be Done).